 How to taste natural wines and learn to love them

 It may only represent 1% of the global wine market, but natural wine is now literally on the lips of every self-respecting sommelier.
-We asked Maria Kuzina of Helsinki’s Restaurant Andrea to introduce us to natural wines – and help us fall in love with them too.
+We asked Maria Kuzina of Helsinki’s Hotel St. George to introduce us to natural wines – and help us fall in love with them too.

-- Either wild and funky, or complex and elegant, Restaurant Andrea's sommelier Maria Kuzina describes the taste of natural wines.
+- Either wild and funky, or complex and elegant, Hotel St. George's sommelier Maria Kuzina describes the taste of natural wines.

 - But some people tell me you shouldn’t serve these wines in a restaurant, that they’re not wines.